Ah, São Paulo.

 As said, it’s possible, but it will be exhausting.

-So if you really want to see Rio, which I highly recommend, start taking some vitamins before your vacation to ensure you’re fit and full of energy.
+So if you really want to hit the beaches in Rio and discover what the best things to do in the city are, which I highly recommend, start taking some vitamins before your vacation to ensure you’re fit and full of energy.

-Also, stay tuned for my one-day guide to Rio de Janeiro and enjoy one of the prettiest cities in Brazil—we don’t call it the Wonderful City for nothing.
+Also, stay tuned for my one-day guide to Rio de Janeiro and enjoy one of the prettiest cities in Brazil—we don’t call it the Marvelous City for no reason.

 While looking for São Paulo-Rio de Janeiro flights, choose Congonhas (CGH) in SP, and Santos Dumont (SDU) in RJ.
 These airports are the closest to the main attractions in both cities.